 Surprisingly, one of the coolest things to do in New York City is something that might sound like a a staple from a child's birthday party--going to see a magic show.
 But this isn't just any magic show.
 Steve Cohen's Chamber Magic is a unique presentation for small groups that allows you to experience some head-scratching and compelling illusions at a remarkably close distance.

-The show takes place at the Waldorf=Astoria Towers, connected to the Waldorf=Astoria hotel, in a suite that provides an intimate experience.
-Also known as the Millionaires Magician, Cohen has performed his up-close magic around the world, for everyone from Woody Allen to the Queen of Morocco.
+The show takes place at the Lotte New York Palace Hotel, in a salon that provides an intimate experience.
+Also known as the Millionaires' Magician, Cohen has performed his up-close magic around the world, for everyone from Woody Allen to the Queen of Morocco.
 Even though I sat in the second row, Mr. Cohen's illusions were simply unbelievable.
 Yet you can't help but believe because they're happening right in front of you.

 Plan ahead, because the tickets sell out and Cohen only performs on Friday and Saturday (usually).
 Showtimes are 7 p.m. and 9 p.m., and 2 p.m. on Saturday afternoons.
-Tickets are general admission--that means you should try to be one of the first in the elevators up to the room.
-If you want to guarantee yourself a front row seat, you'll have to hand over another $25 for front row seats.
+Some tickets are general admission--that means you should try to be one of the first in the elevators up to the room.
+If you want to guarantee yourself a front row seat, you'll have to hand over another $50 for front row seats or $25 for second or third row.
 Audience members are supposed to 'dress to impress' but as long as you're tidy, they won't turn you away.

 Even though you might not have a book due back, if you're in the neighborhood a trip to the library might be a good idea.

 Not just any library, the New York City Public Library.
 And not just any branch, but the one instantly familiar to just about anyone that's every seen those lions out front.